 Let us presently read G.A.
 Bennett's testimony with reference to the number of shots fired.
-"Secret Service Agent Glen A. Bennett, stationed in the right rear seat of the President's follow-up car, who heard a sound like a firecracker as the motorcade proceeded down Elm Street.
-At that moment, Agent Bennett stated:

-"I looked at the back of the President.
-I heard another firecracker noise and saw that shot hit the President about four-inches down from the right shoulder.
-A second shot followed immediately and hit the right rear of the President's head.""
+"Secret Service Agent Glen A. Bennett, stationed in the right rear seat of the President's followup car, who heard a sound like a firecracker as the motorcade proceeded down Elm Street.
+At that moment, Agent Bennett stated: 'I looked at the back of the President.
+I heard another firecracker noise and saw that shot hit the President about four inches down from the right shoulder.
+A second shot followed immediately and hit the right rear of the President's head'" (W-111).

-The Report goes on to explain "Substantial weight may be given Bennett's observations" because "he recorded what he saw and heard at 5:30 p.m., Nov.
-22, 1963, on the airplane in route back to Washington."
+The Report goes on to explain "Substantial weight may be given Bennett's observations" because "he recorded what he saw and heard at 5:30 P.M.
+November 22, 1963, on the airplane en route back to Washington" (W-111).
 According to Bennett, then, the first shot missed.

 The Commission discussed other evidence to indicate the first shot did not miss.
-Then the report goes completely awry.
-"If the first shot did not miss, there must be an explanation for Governor Connally's recollection that he was not hit by it.
-There was conceivably a delayed reaction between the time the bullet struck him and the time he realized that he was hit . . ."13 Conceivably Governor Connally had a delayed reaction to realizing he was hit, but

-Abraham Zapruder's motion-picture frames taken at the assassination scene did not register subjective findings.
+Then the Report goes completely awry.
+"If the first shot did not miss, there must be an explanation for

+Governor Connally's recollection that he was not hit by it.
+There was conceivably a delayed reaction between the time the bullet struck him and the time he realized that he was hit ..."
+(W-112).
+Conceivably Governor Connally had a delayed reaction to realizing he was hit, but Abraham Zapruder's motion picture frames taken at the assassination scene did not register subjective findings.
 These frames recorded what actually happened and not what was subjectively felt.
-These films show, according to Governor Connally's own viewing, that the Governor's body reacted some six-to-nine frames later than that of the President at frames 231-to-234.14 The President's body showed reaction at frame 225.15 According to photographer, Phillip L. Willis, he snapped a picture at a time which he also asserts was simultaneous with the first shot.
-Analysis of his photograph revealed that it was taken at approximately frame 210 of the Zapruder film which was the approximate time of the shot that probably hit the President . . . ''16 Therefore according to Willis' photograph, the President was hit at frame 210 of the Zapruder film, or some 21 to 24 frames before Governor Connally's body seems to react.
+These films show, according to Governor Connally's own viewing, that the Governor's body reacted some 6-9 frames later than that of the President at frames 231 to 234 (W-112).
+The President's body showed reaction at frame 225 (W-112).
+According to photographer Phillip L. Willis, he "snapped a picture at a time which he also asserts was simultaneous with the first shot.
+Analysis of his photograph revealed that it was taken at approximately frame 210 of the Zapruder film which was the approximate time of the shot that probably hit the President ..."
+(W-112).
+Therefore, according to Willis' photograph, the President was hit at frame 210 of the Zapruder film, or some 21 to 24 frames before Governor Connally's body seems to react.
 Some 1.04 to 1.31 seconds after the President's body reacted, Governor Connally indicates that he was hit.